 So what should you put in your bio?
 Good question.
 Keep reading.

 Don’t Be BORING

-Ok, here’s the one exception to the rule of always having a biography: if your biography is boring, kill it.
+Okay, here’s the one exception to the rule of always having a biography: if your bio is boring, kill it.

 You might as well select your bio text, hit DELETE and click SAVE.